Why Rehab Lenders Care More About Your Exit Than Your Credit Score

 So Does Credit Matter At All?

 Experience also plays a role.
 A first-time investor with a tight deal gets more scrutiny than a borrower with five successful flips.
-Which is one of the reasons working with a broker matters — I know which lenders are new-investor friendly and which aren't.
+Which is one of the reasons working with a broker matters — we know which lenders are new-investor friendly.

 The Bottom Line

-When you bring me a deal, here's what I'm thinking about first: what's the exit, does the ARV support it, and which lenders' boxes fit this scope and market.
+When you bring us a deal, here's what we're thinking about first: what's the exit, does the ARV support it, and which lenders' box fits this scope and market.
 Credit comes into the conversation, but it's rarely the headline.

-If you've been turned down elsewhere or you're not sure if your deal qualifies — bring it to me.
+If you've been turned down elsewhere or you're not sure if your deal qualifies — bring it to us.
 Often there's a lender for it.
-It just might not be the first one you talked to.